disneystreaming/pg2k4j/README.md

 ##### Launch Instance

-In AWS console navigate to RDS then instances and select `Launch Instance`.
+In AWS console navigate to RDS->Instances and select `Launch Instance`.
 Follow the creation wizard, selecting `Postgresql` for the DB engine and `Postgresql 10.3-R1` for the DB engine version.

 As shown below, associate the parameter group you created in the previous step with this instance.